-- Use the Black-Scholes formula with the stock price reduced by the PV of the dividends (Roll, 1977). - This essentially decomposes the stock price into a riskless one paying known dividends and a risky one. - The riskless component at any time is the PV of future dividends during the life of the option. - $\sigma$ equal to the volatility of the process followed by the risky component. - The stock price, between two adjacent ex-dividend dates, follows the same lognormal distribution.
+- Use the Black-Scholes formula with the stock price reduced by the PV of the dividends.a - This essentially decomposes the stock price into a riskless one paying known dividends and a risky one. - The riskless component at any time is the PV of future dividends during the life of the option. - $-\sigma$ is the volatility of the process followed by the risky component. - The stock price, between two adjacent ex-dividend dates, follows the same lognormal distribution.